jameshfisher/jameshfisher.com/_posts/2020-01-21-implementing-a-queue-using-two-stacks.md

 ---
-title: "Implementing a queue using two stacks"
+title: Implementing a queue using two stacks
-tags: ["ctci", "programming", "haskell"]
+tags:
+  - ctci
+  - programming
+  - haskell
 ---

 Question 3.5 of _Cracking the Coding Interview_: